Unboxed-Software/solana-course/content/required-memo.md

 )
 ```

-Thats it for the token accounts!
-We have minted tokens to `ourTokenAccountKeypair` and can now move on and start testing that the extensions rules are applied correctly by running a few tests against it.
+Note: The `required memo` extension only requires a memo on transferring, not minting.

 ### 6. Tests

-Now that we have the ability to create a token account with a required for all of it's transfers, let's write some tests to see how it functions.
+Now that we've created some accounts with the `required memo` instruction.
+Let's write some tests to see how they function.

 We'll write 3 tests in total: